-- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the SHA range) if the SHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit

-• Permitting an authorized designee or advocate to participate in the application of process and any other meetings with SHA staff r certification The SHA will display posters and other housing information and signage in locations throughout the SHA's office in such a manner as to be easily readable from a wheelchair.
-0.0 A. 1.
-1. 60.05
+- Permitting applications and reexaminations to be completed by mail - Conducting home visits - Using higher payment standards (either within the acceptable range or with HUD approval of a payment standard outside the SHA range) if the SHA determines this is necessary to enable a person with disabilities to obtain a suitable housing unit - Providing time extensions for locating a unit when necessary because of lack of availability of accessible units or special challenges of the family in seeking a unit - Permitting an authorized designee or advocate to participate in the application or certification process and any other meetings with SHA staff The SHA will display posters and other housing information and signage in locations throughout the SHA's office in such a manner as to be easily readable from a wheelchair.
 2-II.C.
 REQUEST FOR AN ACCOMMODATION